MrGForse/ModernAustralis/README.md

 ### Method 2:

-Use the Stylish add-on and install this user style. https://userstyles.org/styles/128209/modern-australis
+Use the Stylish add-on and install this user style: https://userstyles.org/styles/128209/modern-australis

 ## Compatibility